6 Common Breakfast Mistakes

 5. Not eating any fats

-That’s why we suggest that in the early hours of the day, you replace fat-free yogurt with reduced fat.
+That’s why we suggest that in the early hours of the day, you replace fat-free yogurt with reduced fat products.
 If you don’t want to make that trade-off, add some nuts to avoid feelings of hunger later on.

 Of course, you should take the time to have a healthy meal.
 Just a cup of yogurt with a few nuts does not make a complete breakfast.

 It’s best to eat within the first hour after you wake up.
-The longer you delay your breakfast, the hungrier you’ll be and the more difficult it will be to feel satisfied once you do eat.
+The longer you delay your breakfast, the hungrier you’ll be and the more difficult it’ll be to feel full once you do eat.

 Don’t forget that eating a complete breakfast helps you have energy for the entire day.
 Don’t make these breakfast mistakes!